-Hike the Nevado de Toluca from Mexico City: Complete Guide [2023]
+Hike the Nevado de Toluca from Mexico City: A Great Day Trip from Mexico City

 When I decided to venture on this trip to hike the ‘Nevado de Toluca I was drawn to it by the fantastic pictures I found online, most definitely confirmed by the reality I encountered on reaching the crest of this enormous crater.